tlhutch/test-playbooks/docs/test_plans/features/34_workflow_convergence.md

 ### Path execution

-- [ ] Confirm that convergence job does not start running until all nodes leading into convergence node have completed
+- [ ] Confirm that convergence job does not start running until all nodes leading into convergence node have completed or been marked with [new `do_not_run` field](https://github.com/ansible/awx/pull/2389/files#diff-a81324c523b41de7296fdd5ff9063d10R3867)
 - [ ] Confirm that convergence node can be triggered by parent node by way of all three trigger conditions (always, success, failure)
 - [ ] Confirm that convergence node does not start if final running node is in waiting, pending, or running state
-- [ ] Confirm that convergence mode runs even if final node experiences an error
+- [ ] Confirm that convergence node runs even if final remaining parent node to the convergence node experiences an error
 - [ ] Confirm that workflows with convergence nodes behave correctly when re-launched (this test is a little more than just path execution)

 ### Deep / complex workflows